 |Greater Manchester||North west|

 |Isle of Wight||South east|

 |Norfolk||East of England|

 |South Yorkshire||Yorkshire and the Humber|

 How much might a self-funder pay in care home fees?

-Then take into account that the average length of time that older people stay in a care home is a little over two-and-a-half years and the potential bill for funding for care in old age could be as much as a daunting £116,000.
+Then take into account that the average length of time that older people stay in a care home is a little over two-and-a-half years and the potential bill for funding for care in old age averages at a daunting £116,675.

 Local authority-funded care

 However, fewer than half of people in a care home (an estimated 44%) are fully self-funded, so don’t assume that your relative will be paying all his or her own fees.
 We explain when local authorities pay the fees for a care home and when the NHS might step in in Paying for care.